-Application : Applied Explanation on : application of the practice The Group's remuneration scheme for Executive Directors is linked performance, service seniority, experience and scope of responsibility and is periodically benchmarked to market/industry surveys conducted by human resource consultants.
-Performance is measured again profits and targets set in the Group's annual plan and budget.
+Application : Applied Түрпса Explanation on : Remuneration of Directors application of the practice The Remuneration Committee ("RC") recommends the level and structure of Directors' fees which include an annual fee for their service on the board.
+The recommendation takes into account the responsibilities of the Directors and by benchmarking against the Directors' fee structure of peer banks in order to retain skills and talent, and achieve diversity, on the Board.
+The Group's remuneration scheme for Executive Directors is linked to performance, service seniority, experience and scope of responsibility and is periodically benchmarked to market/industry surveys conducted by human resource consultants.
+Performance is measured against profits and targets set in the Group's annual plan and budget.
 The level of remuneration of Non-Executive Directors reflects the scope of responsibilities and commitment undertaken by them.
-The Remuneration Committee ("RC") of the Company, in assessing and reviewing the remuneration packages of Executive Directors, ensures that a strong link is maintained between their rewards and individual performance, based on the provisions in the Group's Human Resources Manual, which are reviewed from time to time to align with market/industry practices.
-The fees of Directors are recommended and endorsed by the Board for approval by the shareholders of the Company at its Annual General Meeting ("AGM").
-Remuneration The remuneration strategy of Hong Leong Financial Group supports and promotes a high performance culture to deliver Hong Leong Financial Group's Vision to be an integrated financial services group that consistently meets its customers' needs.
-It also forms a key part of our Employer Value Proposition with the aim to drive the right behaviors, create a workforce of strong values, high integrity, clear sense of responsibility and high ethical standards.
+Remuneration of Senior Management The remuneration strategy of Hong Leong Financial Group supports and promotes a high performance culture to deliver Hong Leong Financial Group's Vision to be an integrated financial services group that consistently meets its customers' needs.
+It also forms a key part of our Employer Value Proposition with the aim to drive the right behaviours, create a workforce of strong values, high integrity, clear sense of responsibility and high ethical standards.
 The remuneration framework provides a balanced approach between fixed and variable components that is measured using a robust and rigorous performance management process which incorporates meritocracy in performance, Hong Leong Financial Group values, and key behaviours in accordance to our Code of Conduct, risk and compliance management as part of the key performance indicators for remuneration decisions.
-The remuneration framework also reinforces a strong internal governance on performance and remuneration of control functions, which are measured and assessed independently from business units/ functions they support to avoid any conflict of interests.
+The remuneration framework also reinforces a strong internal governance on performance and remuneration of control functions, which are measured and assessed independently from business units/functions they support to avoid any conflict of interests.
 The framework stipulates that for effective segregation, these staffs will be appraised principally based on achievement of their control objectives.